 Introduction: XY Plotter Drawing Robot | Arduino | Polargraph

-In this tutorial we will learn how to make X Y Plotter Drawing machine.
+In this tutorial we will learn how to make Arduino XY Plotter Drawing machine.
 With Drawing Robot you can draw images on wall, panel or A4 paper.
 You can print pictures or print text.
 All required hardware for this project are listed below.
 We will learn how to install and use the Polargraph program for robot control.
-Video editing of this project took a lot of time.
-I hope the video will be useful to you.
-If you want, you can subscribe to the my channel for support.
+Motor drivers - Adafruit's Motoshield v1.
+A modern classic.
+It can drive two stepper motors each drawing up to 600mA and has pinouts for a servo too, so is perfect for this project.

 Step 1: Required Hardwares

 - 1x Arduino UNO R3: http://bit.ly/2xt9MVk

 - 1x L293D Motor Drive Shield: http://bit.ly/2H7vmy9

 - 1x GT2 Pulley 16 Teeth Set: http://bit.ly/2H9DoXq

 - 1x GT2 Rubber Belt (5M): http://bit.ly/2Lfc0tJ